rdlauer/articles/blues/skeleton/Remotely Terrorize the Neighborhood Kids on Halloween.md

 ,,low,,1000,1665941585,60
 ```

-While at first a bit odd, this tells the Notecard to pulse the `AUX3` pin `LOW` for 1000 ms, valid from the UNIX epoch time of 1665941585 for 60 seconds.
+While at first a bit odd, this tells the Notecard to pulse the `AUX3` pin `LOW` for 1000 ms, valid from the current UNIX epoch time for 60 seconds.
 The empty spaces between the commas are where you could specify the states of the other AUX pins, 1, 2, or 4.

 > Please consult the [full AUX mode docs](https://dev.blues.io/notecard/notecard-walkthrough/advanced-notecard-configuration/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=skeleton#using-environment-variables-to-set-and-monitor-aux-gpios) provided by Blues Wireless for additional details.